-(New York) - United Nations Security Council members should use the upcoming International Criminal Court (ICC) prosecutor's briefing on Darfur to send a strong message to Sudan to cooperate with the court or face council action, Human Rights Watch said today.
+(New York) - Members of the United Nations Security Council should use the International Criminal Court (ICC) prosecutor's briefing on his Darfur investigation on December 9, 2010, to send a strong message to Sudan to cooperate with the court, Human Rights Watch said today.

-In its Darfur investigation, the ICC has issued arrest warrants for three individuals for war crimes and crimes against humanity.
+The ICC has issued arrest warrants for three individuals for war crimes, crimes against humanity, and genocide as part of its Darfur investigation.
 In April 2007, the court issued warrants for Ahmed Haroun, then the country's minister for humanitarian affairs and now governor of Southern Kordofan state, and Ali Kosheib, whose real name is Ali Mohammed Ali, a "Janjaweed" militia leader.
-In March 2009, the court issued a warrant for Sudan's president, Omar al-Bashir.
+In March 2009, the court issued the first of two arrest warrants for Sudan's president, Omar al-Bashir.
+The prosecutor is also pursuing cases against three Darfuri rebel leaders for an attack carried out on September 29, 2007, which killed 12 African Union peacekeepers at a base in Haskanita, Darfur.